rachjiang/NFT-Mosaic/README.md

 # Nifty-Gallery

-Input an Ethereum contract address to view a collection of NFTs!
+Input an Ethereum collection address to view a collection of NFTs!

 After forking and cloning the repo, enter the root directory: